Have you ever heard of the A-Spot? Well pay attention, you'll want to learn about this little pleasure center. Your partner will thank you, trust us!

 The best sex positions for A-Spot stimulation are Doggy, Cowgirl(reverse), Lifted Missionary, and Anal.

 Located between the bladder and cervix, the a-spot resides in an area referred to as the deep vaginal erogenous zone, or DVZ.
 And when properly stimulated, it can be quite pleasurable for some women.

 Note: Only people with vulvas have an a-spot.

 For many women, a-spot stimulation can help with:

-It's absolutely worth learning about the a-spot if you want to improve your partner's sexual experience.
+It's absolutely worth learning about the a-spot if you want to increase your partner's sexual experience.

-The a-spot, also known as the anterior fornix erogenous zone, is a nerve cluster area in the back region of the vagina, hovering near the cervix (slightly behind the g-spot).
+The a-spot, also known as the anterior fornix is a deep erogenous zone, is a nerve cluster area in the back region of the vagina, hovering near the cervix (slightly behind the g-spot).